Congratulations, you've been accepted to Mount Allison University!

 Your official journey to Mount Allison will begin with Orientation Week.
+We strive for Orientation to be a fun, welcoming, and inclusive experience for all new students.
 There's something for everyone!

 We're here to help you get started on your MtA experience.
 Our staff and students are here to support you during your first year as a new student.